CS2103JAN2017-W10-B4/addressbook-level4/docs/UserGuide.md

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
+**A**: Save the xml file to a synchronised folder.
+Install the app in the other computer and read the data from the same syncronised folder.
-       the file that contains the data of your previous WhatsLeft folder.

 ## 4. Command Summary